History

 Growing Agaricus Bisporus in the Kingston Caves

-In 1905, after the Newark Lime and Cement Company ceased mining operations in Rondout, the Kingston Caves remained dormant until the early 1930s when two brothers envisioned an innovative use for them.
+In 1905, after the Newark Lime and Cement Company ceased mining operations in Rondout, the Kingston Caves lay dormant until the early 1930’s when two brothers envisioned an innovative use for them.
 Herman and Henry Knaust, pioneers of the mushroom industry in New York State and the world’s largest producers and canners of mushrooms, needed additional growing space for their expanding business.
 The Kingston Cave was a natural fit.

 Herman Knaust, along with Paul Sturgess, an inventor and early advocate for alternative energy technologies, designed an air conditioning system for the Kingston Cave that created an ideal climate for mushroom cultivation—decades ahead of its time.
 This green technology utilized the geothermal properties of the mine’s rock mass and its natural water supply, providing a unique air conditioning system for the facility.
-The Knausts grew Agaricus bisporus, one of the most commonly consumed mushrooms worldwide, also known as the common mushroom, white mushroom, or button mushroom.
-They marketed these as “choice, tender, cave-grown mushrooms [sold] at better stores everywhere.”
+The Knausts grew Agaricus Bisporus, one of the most commonly consumed mushrooms worldwide, also known as the common mushroom, white mushroom, or button mushroom.
+They marketed these as “Choice, Tender, Cave-Grown Mushrooms [Sold] At Better Stores Everywhere.”

 Past, Present & Future